Compare Charles Schwab vs Empower Retirement: 401K cost, investing fees, trading tools, account differences, pros and cons. Which company is better?

 Margin

-Although Empower doesn't offer margin trading, Schwab does, and its margin service has many useful features.
-For example, with a brokerage account, it's possible to short stocks and trade option spreads.
-Because Empower doesn't offer margin accounts, these trading strategies are not possible there.
+Although Empower does not provide margin trading, Schwab does, and its margin program includes several useful features.
+For example, a Schwab brokerage account can be used to short stocks and trade option spreads.
+Because Empower does not offer margin accounts, these strategies are unavailable there.

-Schwab customers pay between 12.075% and 10.325% for borrowed money.
-For debit balances above $500k, Schwab provides negotiated rates.
-For short positions, the cost of margin varies by stock and even by day; this rate is available on Schwab's website and desktop platform.
-On every stock profile at Schwab, the stock's margin maintenance requirement is shown.
+Schwab customers pay between 11.825% and 10.075% for borrowed funds.
+For debit balances above $500k, Schwab offers negotiated pricing.
+For short positions, margin costs depend on the specific stock and can change daily; this information is available on Schwab’s website and desktop platform.
+Every stock profile at Schwab also shows the security’s margin maintenance requirement.

 Winner: Schwab